School of Education

 - 2.75 cumulative (all courses)

-Students who successfully pass the audition/interview process must then file a teacher certification program application and a major declaration form with the School of Music.
-Applicants must also have passing scores on the Praxis I: Pre-Professional Skills Tests.
-Each student accepted into the music education certification program will thereafter enroll jointly with the School of Music (College of Letters and Science) and the School of Education.
+Students who successfully pass the audition/interview process must then submit a teacher certification program application and a major declaration form with the School of Music.
+Applicants must also submit scores from the ACT, SAT, GRE or Praxis Core Academic Skills for Educators tests.

 Each student accepted into the music education certification program will enroll jointly with the School of Music (College of Letters & Science) and the School of Education.
 Consultation with the music advisor at the outset of these programs and each semester thereafter is strongly recommended.